stepanjaburek/bayeswatch/README.md

 > Watch some nice MCMC animations while your bayesian model samples.

-The (mostly vibecoded) R package **bayeswatch** opens the amazing [Chi Feng's interactive MCMC demo](https://github.com/chi-feng/mcmc-demo) in your the RStudio/Positron Viewer pane when your `brms` or `rethinking` model starts sampling and you can kill time with some cool visuals while waiting.
+This (mostly vibecoded) R package **bayeswatch** opens the amazing [Chi Feng's interactive MCMC demo](https://github.com/chi-feng/mcmc-demo) in your the RStudio/Positron viewer pane when your `brms` or `rethinking` model starts running, so you can kill time with some cool visuals while waiting for it to sample.

 ---